Whatsapp Icon

 A diet rich in fruits, vegetables, whole grains, lean protein sources, and heart-healthy fats should offer the majority of the elements required for good health.
 However, not everyone can maintain a healthy diet.
 When it comes to specific vitamins and minerals, some people may not get enough of them.

-Fortified foods and supplements may be acceptable in some situations, such as during pregnancy, for those on restricted diets, and people with certain health conditions.
+Fortified foods and supplements may be acceptable in some situations, such as during pregnancy, for those on restricted diets, and for people with certain health conditions.
 The following groups are at a higher risk of nutritional deficiencies and may require vitamin supplements:

-1. Pregnancy.
-Getting enough folate is especially crucial for women who are pregnant or planning to become pregnant because enough folate can help reduce the risk of having a baby with neural tube defects.
+Pregnancy: Getting enough folate is especially crucial for women who are pregnant or planning to become pregnant because enough folate can help reduce the risk of having a baby with neural tube defects.
 Folate and other essential vitamins and minerals such as vitamin D, iron, and calcium are available in the form of prenatal multivitamins or simple multivitamins.
 It is usually recommended for pregnant women to take vitamin supplements as their nutritional requirements increase during pregnancy.

-2. Old age.
-For a variety of reasons, the elderly are at risk of inadequate food intake, including difficulties digesting and swallowing food, as well as disagreeable taste changes produced by many drugs.
+Old age: For a variety of reasons, the elderly are at risk of inadequate food intake, including difficulties digesting and swallowing food, as well as disagreeable taste changes produced by many drugs.
 They also struggle to absorb vitamin B12 from their diet.
 It is recommended that adults over the age of 50 consume vitamin B12-fortified meals or take vitamin B12 pills, which are more easily absorbed than dietary sources (Baik & Russell, 1999).

-• Diseases such as celiac, ulcerative colitis, and cystic fibrosis are examples.
+Malabsorption conditions: Any disorder that interferes with normal digestion increases the risk of poor nutrient absorption.
+Some examples are of diseases such as celiac, ulcerative colitis, and cystic fibrosis are examples.
 The deficiency of magnesium (Chaudhary et al., 2010) and other nutritional deficiencies are more common in people with type 2 diabetes (Walker, 2007).

-• Treatments of diseases like cancer can cause nutrient deficiencies due to inadequate intake or malabsorption of nutrients.
+Treatments of diseases like cancer can cause nutrient deficiencies due to inadequate intake or malabsorption of nutrients.

-• Surgeries that involve the removal of sections of digestive organs, such as a gastric bypass for weight loss or a Whipple treatment that involves many digestive organs.
+Surgeries that involve the removal of sections of digestive organs, such as a gastric bypass for weight loss or a Whipple treatment that involves many digestive organs.

-• Alcoholism can impair nutrient absorption, particularly certain B vitamins and vitamin C.
+Alcoholism can impair nutrient absorption, particularly certain B vitamins and vitamin C.

-1. Restrictive diets.
-Restricted diets, such as vegan diets, gluten-free diets, and some weight-loss programs, make it more difficult to meet all of your nutritional needs.
+Restrictive diets: Restricted diets, such as vegan diets, gluten-free diets, and some weight-loss programs, make it more difficult to meet all of your nutritional needs.
 For example, vitamin B12 is found predominantly in animal sources, so people who eat a plant-based diet are more likely to be deficient in this vitamin.
 They could also be deficient in calcium, zinc, iron, vitamin D, and omega-3 fatty acids (Craig, 2010).

 However, those diets do not always demand multivitamin supplementation, as nutritional deficiencies can be remedied by improved meal planning or less restrictive variants of the diet.

-1. Certain medications.
-Some diuretics, which are often used to treat high blood pressure, can deplete the body's reserves of magnesium, potassium, and calcium.
+Certain medications: Some diuretics, which are often used to treat high blood pressure, can deplete the body's reserves of magnesium, potassium, and calcium.
 Proton pump inhibitors, which are commonly used to treat acid reflux and heartburn, can limit the absorption of vitamin B12, as well as calcium and magnesium.
 Levodopa and carbidopa, which are used to treat Parkinson's disease, can impair the absorption of B vitamins such as folate, B6, and B12.

 Vitamin supplements for cancer patients